JuanPatten-com/juanpattencom/src/blog/libui/index.hoot.md

 - `Calc` and `Effect` can both "subscribe" to changes from their dependencies.

-This implies there's something more fundamental at work: some kind of "[publish-subscribe](https://en.wikipedia.org/wiki/Publish–subscribe_pattern)" mechanism.
+This suggests there's something more fundamental at work: some kind of "[publish-subscribe](https://en.wikipedia.org/wiki/Publish–subscribe_pattern)" mechanism.
 Let's keep this in mind.